-Lighting Emissions Calculator
+LED Lighting Carbon Calculator

 Lighting accounts for a significant portion of energy use in both commercial and residential settings.